Urdang Academy: Locations

 Urdang Academy was originally based in a church hall in Golders Green until 1978, when it moved to studios in Covent Garden.
-The old Finsbury Town Hall in Clerkenwell, Islington, has been the home of the Urdang Academy since January 2007, when the school relocated from its Covent Garden premises.
+The Old Finsbury Town Hall in Clerkenwell, Islington, has been the home of the Urdang Academy since January 2007, when the school relocated from its Covent Garden premises.

-The newest development is the addition of the new contemporary building Urdang 2, which opened in September 2014.
-Located in Angel, Islington.
+Previously, Urdang was located between The Old Finsbury Town Hall and 'Urdang 2'.
+After being acquired by City, University of London, Urdang spread across three buildings: The Old Finsbury Town Hall, CitySport and the College Building of City, University of London.
+'Urdang 2' was then the home of The Dang Studios up until 2024.

 History

 Urdang started life as a ballet school in 1970, founded by Leonie Urdang, who was born in Cape Town, South Africa, in 1939 and trained at the University of Cape Town with a particular focus on choreography.
-She immigrated to the UK in 1961.
+She emigrated to the UK in 1961.

 Urdang rented space in two church halls to teach ballet students.
 She later relocated to an old warehouse school in Covent Garden, which was then converted into the Urdang Academy.

-After Leonie Urdang's death in 2001, her daughter Solange has overseen the Academy.
-It is recognised as one of the UK's finest performing arts colleges, rated Outstanding by Ofsted and accredited by the Council for Dance Education and Training (UK).
+After Leonie Urdang's death in 2001, her daughter Solange oversaw the Academy until its acquisition by City, University of London.
+It is rated Outstanding by Ofsted and accredited by the Council for Dance Education and Training (UK).
 In 2015, The Stage named Urdang one of the best places to study degree level musical theatre.

-It was acquired in April 2022 by City, University of London who announced that " This acquisition is part of an ambitious new strategy to enhance and develop City’s reputation for music and its engagement with practice and the creative industries".